 I have been awarded the following research grants:

-2019-2023: Between protection and exclusion: Separated child migrants’ care relationships and caring practices (Principal Applicant).
+2019-2023: Children Caring on the Move (Principal Applicant).
 Economic and Social Research Council (ESRC)

 2015-2016: Child language brokering: Spaces of belonging and mediators of cultural knowledge (Principal Investigator).
 Arts and Humanities Research Council (AHRC).
 See here for Final Report